Merwin-Rebello/50days-Hchallenge/README.md

 DAY9 = Convert integer to roman number.

 DAY10 = Given an integer check if it is the power of two.

+DAY11 = Number of senior citizens in the given array(Q)number of senior citizens)